 Course fees are reviewed periodically and so are subject to change for new applicants.
 All tuition fees are fixed for the duration of a course at the rate confirmed in your offer letter.
 You will also be liable to pay a graduation fee of £40 before receiving a University award.For further information see Student Finance pages

 8. How to apply

 If you would like to find out more about this module, please contact Kate Goodhand, who will be happy to discuss your individual requirements:

 To apply, there are 3 routes you may take:

 - Apply directly to Grampian/ Orkney/Shetland/BMI Healthcare.
 The application form will be made available on their vacancies website in due course.
 This collaborative model between RGU and NHSG will mean that whilst you carry out your placement you will be paid as a band 2 and on successful completion you will be placed in a substantive band 5 post, normally where you undertook your placement.
 In addition you can apply for funds to pay for the course from NHS Education for Scotland (NES), see their website for terms and conditions.

 - Apply direct to RGU and apply for NES funding to pay for your course.

 - Apply direct to RGU and self-fund.

 On successful completion students will be able to return to NMC register.

-NHS Grampian and NHS Orkney are working collaboratively with RGU to encourage nurses back to the workplace.
-This unique opportunity means that you will be paid as a band 2 whilst you undertake your placement and take permanent employment in a substantive post once the course is successfully competed.
+NHS Grampian, NHS Orkney, NHS Shetland and BMI Health Care are working collaboratively with RGU to encourage nurses back to the workplace.
+This unique opportunity means that you will be paid as a band 2 whilst you undertake your placement and take permanent employment in a substantive post once the course is successfully completed.